zdszero/tiny/readme.md

 # TINY

-TINY, a very very simple programming language according to the book 《complier constrction principles and practice》
+TINY, a very simple programming language according to the book 《complier constrction principles and practice》

 ## scanning